This is the recipe I use to make my own protein bars or meal replacement bars. Anything you buy in the store just doesn’t compare.

 Note 2: This is a large recipe.
 You can cut everything in half exactly and have a more manageable recipe to work with.
 I went big because I’m not the only one eating them.

 Don’t eat these in addition to your regular diet.
-They are more meant as a replacement, so that you are able to get the protein and other nutrients you need.
+They are more meant as a replacement or to make up for what you’re missing, so that you are able to get the protein and other nutrients you need.
 For example, if you work out and can’t get the protein you need, eat one of these.

 I eat one after my workout, on my way to work in the car, because they are easier than a protein shake, and I don’t have time to eat until a few hours later.